About

 What is Toxic FX Flow?

-Common Types of Forex Toxic Flow
+Common Types of Toxic Flow in Forex

 1. Latency Arbitrage